rfrerich/hex4j/README.md

 - pathfinding, line of sight, etc.

 ##Tile (from simpletmx)
-- I copied the classes to handle the data/object-model and the reading of TMX-files from XXX.
+- I copied the classes to handle the data/object-model and the reading of TMX-files.
 I added variables to the data classes and added few helper class/methods to handle and load the images that are referenced in the TMX-files.

-## Amit Patels cube logic
+## hexmath (from Amit Patels cube logic)
 I copied the example code for the implementation from Amit Patels web site and adapted it to instance and static class methhods.
 Additionally I took over some code for Tiled file handling and few search algorithms and added it to other sub packages

 - HexLayout: this is the class for holding the layout attributes like orientation and EVEN- or ODD-layout.
 I added all methods to this class, which need the orientation or layout variables to do the calculation.